Gendo90/2020-Angular-Bootcamp/fidget-spinner/README.md

 ### Loading Different Spinners

-One of the primary features to be added to this app is different logos or images that can be spun - round or otherwise.
-In fact, an addition on top of this would be to enable custom image loading for your own fidget spinners, where the user can drag and drop or otherwise add images that can be spun to a fidget spinner session.
-The base code for this application will likely be reused in further apps planned, such as a roulette wheel, or spinner "input" for a game or decision matrix.
+This app now supports loading different logos or images that can be spun - round or otherwise!
+You can use custom image loading for your own fidget spinners, simply by clicking <button>Choose File</button> and browsing to the desired graphic.
+The chosen graphic can now be spun like the original spinner during this fidget spinner session.

 ## Dependencies